 Let’s be realistic.
 That is the simple part.
 The difficult part is when you attempt to wean your child from the highly addictive junk foods.
 This will not be easy!

 Advice that may help — allow your children help prepare their foods.
 Afterwards, sit at the table and enjoy the family dinner (47)!
-Remember, convenient foods are not healthy and healthy foods are not convenient.
+Always keep in mind;

 In the end, you influence your child more than anyone and teaching him or her about healthy nutrition IS a life-long gift.